terma/fast-select/docs/PERF.md

 * I expect much better performance according to http://cidrdb.org/cidr2015/Papers/CIDR15_Paper28.pdf
 * My initial idea was that ```200-300ms``` is data access price however it's not because ```count(*)``` takes only ```160ms```
 Need more investigation.

+# fast-select vs Redis

+_Testing in progress will be soon..._